CeON/dataverse/doc/sphinx-guides/source/installation/config.rst

         // Analytics code here...
     </script>

-Once you have the location of your analytics file, run this curl command to add it to your settings:
+Once you have the location of your analytics file, edit this file setting:

-``curl -X PUT -d '/var/www/dataverse/branding/analytics-code.html' http://localhost:8080/api/admin/settings/:WebAnalyticsCode``
+``WebAnalyticsCode=/var/www/dataverse/branding/analytics-code.html``

 DuraCloud/Chronopolis Integration
 ---------------------------------